pschool-in/curriculum/content/grammar/article/article-fill-up-by-drag.md

 Bill Gates is *the* richest man in the world.
 The *sun* rises in the east.
 Reena bought *a* banana for lunch today.
-I saw an *old* women walking on the street at night alone.
+I saw an *old* woman walking on the street at night alone.
 ```

 ```
 There is *a* small playground behind my house.
 Hyderabad has *an* ideal climate throughout the year.
 This is *the* best restaurant in and around my area.
-This is the *movie* I saw it yesterday on Netflix.
+This is the *movie* I saw yesterday on Netflix.
 Our trip to Ooty was an *exciting* experience for all of us.
 ```